California Air Resources Board (CARB)

 Brown said the proposed California standards are the most comprehensive effort to combat global warming in U.S. history.
 Brown said California filed its request for an EPA waiver, which in the past has always been routinely granted, in December 2005.
 Under the Clean Air Act, California can adopt stricter standards by requesting a waiver from EPA and such requests have been approved more than 50 times in the past.
 Approval of Californias waiver means the other states would get approval automatically.

-Congress passed the Clean Air Act in 1963 and subsequent amendments in 1967, 1970 and 1977 expressly allowed California to impose stricter environmental regulations in recognition of the states “compelling and extraordinary conditions,” including topography, climate, high number and concentration of vehicles and it’s pioneering role in vehicle emissions regulation.
+Congress passed the Clean Air Act in 1963 and subsequent amendments in 1967, 1970 and 1977 expressly allowed California to impose stricter environmental regulations in recognition of the states “compelling and extraordinary conditions,” including topography, climate, high number and concentration of vehicles and it’s the pioneering role in vehicle emissions regulation.
 Brown said Congress intended the state to continue its pioneering efforts at adopting stricter motor vehicle emissions standards, far more advanced than the federal rules.

 “Our waiver request has been pending for a year and a half, which is an unreasonable delay,” Brown said.
 “Our patience is wearing thin.
 We watch the President and his EPA acting in collusion with the auto and oil industries, while we want to take reasonable, constructive steps to reduce greenhouse gas emissions.
 We are now preparing to sue unless we receive our waiver within a short time.”